The most commonly quoted figure for the archival life of magnetic tape is 30 years. Even in an era of heightened

 Data life on magnetic tapes is not a "write-it-and-forget-it" proposition.
 While it is true that tapes can have a storage life measured in decades, the 30-year figure assumes storage under ideal conditions.
 For example, the Quantum DLT 8000 data sheet specifies the 30-year lifespan at 20-degrees centigrade and 40% non-condensing humidity.
 Other manufacturers specify similar conditions.
 The important thing is that these ranges of temperature and humidity are generally fairly narrow, and the more the storage conditions depart from those ideals, the shorter the life of the tape.
 Considering the penalties enterprises face if they fail to meet compliance regulations, losing data because of tape degradation is not a good idea.

 This has led to the other extreme of storage: rewriting all critical tapes every year to keep the data fresh.
 Given the volume of critical data in a typical enterprise, that's not a very attractive proposition.
 Making sure your tapes are current and usable is not that difficult, but it does require some thought, at least in the beginning.
 The first thing you need to decide is how long to maintain each class of data.
-Although most businesses keep records for three to seven years, some of the laws
+Although most businesses keep records for three to seven years, some of the laws require that they retain some information for as much as 30 years, or perhaps longer.

 The next steps: Consult with manufacturers and find the ideal storage conditions for each kind of tape your enterprise uses and then establish storage facilities with those conditions.
 This may involve making two copies of some tapes: a working copy to be kept in a normal environment and one or more archival copies to be kept under tightly controlled conditions.
 Generally speaking, only a very small fraction of your enterprise's data will need this kind of special care.